Action Steps

 Consider adding your name to this letter to the Senate Committee for Agriculture, Nutrition, and Forestry, opposing H.R.
 471.

-Headed to a protest on March 22?
+Heading to a protest?
 Consider printing this letter and collecting signatures to send to the Senate Ag Committee!

 Use these hashtags: #ResistanceRangers, #ProtectOurParks, #RehirePublicServants